 My previous blog post talked about the injuries I sustained from a hit/run driver back in November 2017.
 At the time, many of you wrote to express your concern and to send good wishes.
 Thank you so much.
 Your caring words meant a lot.
-I am making a recovery, but the hit/run injuries were serious and presented complications.
+I am making a recovery, but the hit/run injuries were serious and still present complications.

 Combine the November 2017 hit/run crash with the June 2018 building fire, and it’s accurate to say: Within the past year, I’ve paid a terrible price for actions that were entirely outside my control.